DFE-Digital/teacher-services-cloud/documentation/developer-onboarding.md

 Documentation for the Teacher services application developers

-NOTE: For additional info for onboarding infrastructure team members see [ Teacher services infrastructure -
+NOTE: For additional info about infrastructure see [
-Onboarding a team member](https://educationgovuk.sharepoint.com.mcas.ms/sites/teacher-services-infrastructure/SitePages/Onboarding-a-team-member.aspx)
+Sharepoint: Teacher services infrastructure](https://educationgovuk.sharepoint.com.mcas.ms/sites/teacher-services-infrastructure)

 ## Software requirements
 - OS: Linux, MacOS or Windows with WSL